-History of Lambert cough and cold syrup: trust built on a century of useful service in Canada.
+History of Lambert syrup, natural cough and cold syrup: trust built on a century of useful service in Canada.

 Chronology about Dr. J.O.
 Lambert and his natural cough syrup.